 - Three months of consistent volunteer experience with Planned Parenthood or another progressive organization.

 - Ability to function in a fast paced work environment and manage multiple tasks.

 - Working knowledge of Google Docs, Microsoft Office Suite, and other technical tools.

-- Previous participation with PP Generation, Youth Organizing & Policy Institute (YOPI), Student Leadership & Advocacy Meeting (SLAM), and other Planned Parenthood youth activities preferred, but not required.
+- Previous participation with PP Generation, Youth Organizing & Policy Institute (YOPI), Student Leadership & Advocacy Meeting (SLAM), Power of Pink, and other Planned Parenthood youth activities preferred, but not required.

 - Political and/or issue campaign experience preferred, but not required.